Sciss/Eisenkraut/README.md

 ## building from source

 Eisenkraut can be build from source with [sbt](http://www.scala-sbt.org/#install) version 0.13.
-It requires Java 1.6, and library dependencies are currently included as jars in the `lib` folder.
+It requires Java 1.6.

 If you do not have or wish to install sbt on your system, a shortcut is to use the provided Unix (OS X and Linux) script `sbt` which comes in the main folder.
 It may be invoked as `./sbt` and will automatically download the correct `sbt-launch.jar` version and place it in the main Eisenkraut directory, the first time it is executed.